 It is essential that you don’t jump into a race without any training or experience.
 Even if you want to join your local charity fun run, make sure you’re prepared.

 Make a simple plan that gets you to the point you want to be and stick to it.
 This should make the training process a stress free and enjoyable one so your 5k doesn't become a chore.
+If you want to follow a ready-made plan, cheack out our5K training programme.

 Most 5k runs are free to enter such as parkrun and the Vitality Run Series, which hold numerous events in a variety of locations up and down the country.